SYNTHETIC VS. CONVENTIONAL OIL:

 Conventional oil is a mineral-based oil that comes out of the ground (crude oil).
 They process it through a refinery.
 Base oils fall into one of several oil grades, ranging from Group I to Group V.

 They classify conventional base oils as Group I or Group II oils.
 Group I is solvent-refined while they refine Group II oils by hydrocracking.
-Hydrocracking adds hydrogen under high pressure with a catalyst, which breaks the hydrocarbon molecules into simpler molecules.
+Hydrocracking adds hydrogen under high pressure with a catalyst.
+The process breaks the hydrocarbon molecules into simpler molecules.

 Both Group I and Group II base oils have a lower viscosity index than Group III, IV, or V.